CURTLab/LVGLBuilder/README.md

 ### Build
 Building with console:
-* Move the cloned LVGLBuild director
+* Move to the cloned LVGLBuild directory
 * Run ```qmake LVGLBuilder.pro```
 * For gcc (Mac/Linux): ```make```
 * For mingw: ```mingw32-make```